Are you blocking or hiding abundance because of old rules?

 There are a several approaches you can take.
 One we really like is Inner Tapping.
 To do this, think back to a time that this energy was intense.
 Then imagine tapping on that younger self, while you tap on your physical body here and now.
 We’re going to use a kindergartner who had a Tootsie roll taken by the teacher.
 Feel free to change the words to fit your experience.

-Karate Chop: Even though I didn’t bring enough to share, and I felt embarrassed and ashamed, I’m okay with others having candy and not being forced to share.
+Side of Hand (Karate Chop): Even though I didn’t bring enough to share, and I felt embarrassed and ashamed, I’m okay with others having candy and not being forced to share.

 Even though I thought I was supposed to feel responsible for all their hurt feelings, and guilty for not having enough to share with EVERYONE… and that mean teacher took away my candy… I like that I have more power now.
 Maybe I can enjoy my own abundance… and share when and if I want to.